Péter Medgyessy: Controversies

 Medgyessy was ridiculed by certain segments of the Budapest press because of his allegedly weak rhetorical abilities; a book titled Medgyessyizmusok (Medgyessyism, in analogy to Bushism) appeared in 2004.

 In response to Hungarian exporters' interests, he decided to decrease the central value of the floating exchange rate range of the forint.
 Investors considered his decision to be incomprehensible and a flawed piece of economic policy, causing them to sell forints and Hungarian government bonds, which led to significant interest rate hikes by the National Bank of Hungary.

 Fulfilling the promise of the "change of welfare regime", the slogan of his campaign in the 2002 elections, the Medgyessy government increased the wages of civil servants by 50%, and increased allowances for university students and pensioners.
 Pensioners also received a one-time pension supplement.
 Economists criticised this move, calling it an irresponsible drain on the budget that amounted to nearly 190 billion forints, and hypothesised it was done purely to increase the administration's popularity.

 During Medgyessy's prime ministership, political attacks were launched against some independent senior civil servants who had been appointed by the Orbán cabinet.
 Court rulings subsequently established that the head of the Hungarian Energy Office and the chairman of the Hungarian Statistical Office were removed from their positions unconstitutionally and illegally.
 The chief of the Hungarian Financial Supervisory Authority was removed without legal challenge, though without any material basis related to his performance in office.

 Medgyessy was also a co-signatory of the letter of the eight, which supported the U.S. position on Iraq.

 Life since government

 After his resignation, he continued to serve as a Member of Parliament as a travelling ambassador "to make sure Hungary can become a successful member of the most important international alliances including the European Union".
 He did not run as MP in the 2006 parliamentary election.
-He was called back Gyurcsány in mid-2008 after he openly criticized the government in some of his interviews.
+He was called back by Gyurcsány in mid-2008 after he openly criticized the government in some of his interviews.

 Medgyessy was interviewed by Index on the tenth anniversary of his resignation on 27 August 2014, where he called Gyurcsány a "Trojan Horse" and "traitor".
 According to Medgyessy, he was removed from the position of Prime Minister after a secret agreement between MSZP and SZDSZ leaders László Kovács, Ildikó Lendvai, Katalin Szili and Gábor Kuncze.
 He also said he would enact the 100-day action program again, but he regretted not revealing his D-209 agency past before the 2002 elections.